ammasood12/clash/README.md

 # Free Clash Nodes

-> I am just organizing and analyzing links' performance while residing in China.
+> I am just organizing and documenting nodes' performance while residing in China.

 ### One Click Subscription
 `OneClick: Copy the subscription link and add it as profile in Clash`